Eating Disorder Therapy in Pennsylvania

 • Abnormalities in blood work

-At Reclaim Therapy we provide specialized eating disorder therapy for anorexia, bulimia, disordered eating, binge eating disorder, orthorexia, and compulsive exercising.
+At Reclaim Therapy we provide specialized therapy for eating disorders for anorexia, bulimia, disordered eating, binge eating disorder, orthorexia, ARFID and compulsive exercise.

 • Noticeable, often drastic, weight loss